Motekye/VarExp/README.md

 # Variable Explorer

-The variable explorer is a single javascript file which you may include on your page to make use of this application.
+The variable explorer is a single javascript file which you may include on your page to view the values of all descendant properties of window.
 Simply download the **varexp.js** or **varexp-min.js** file and include on your page with a script tag...

     <script type="text/javascript" src="path/to/varexp.js"></script>